Hermann Heinrich Fiegenbaum

 1823 - 1898

+In all, 13 members of this extended family left Ladbergen together in 1841.
 The three families voyaged on the bark Leontine, departing from Bremen, Germany and arriving in the port of Balitimore, Maryland on 28 June 1841.
-The passenger list shows that of the 102 persons aboard, more than half were from Ladbergen or nearby villages.
+The passenger list shows that of the 102 persons aboard, half were former residents of Ladbergen.
+There were additional passengers from nearby villages.

 Hermann Heinrich Fiegenbaum's family